jakob-ed/bahir-flink/flink-connector-pinot/README.md

 When finally committing a `PinotSinkGlobalCommittable` the following procedure is executed:
 * Read all data files from the shared filesystem (using `FileSystemAdapter`).
-* Generate Pinot segment names using `PinotsinkSegmentNameGenerator`.
+* Generate Pinot segment names using `PinotSinkSegmentNameGenerator`.
 * Create Pinot segments with minimum and maximum timestamps (stored in `PinotSinkGlobalCommittable`) and previously generated segment assigned.
 * Upload Pinot segments to the Pinot controller